particle-iot/docs/src/content/reference/product-lifecycle/long-term-support-lts-releases.md

 - Cumulative device-hours and time-in-field metrics across multiple platforms.
 - Feedback from early-access customers, partners, and the developer community.

-Releases that meet the highest standards of stability and long-term reliability may earn the LTS designation — a mark that identifies them as the recommended baseline for production deployments.
+Releases that meet the highest standards of stability and long-term reliability may earn the LTS designation, a mark that identifies them as the recommended baseline for production deployments.

 ## Device OS Long-Term Support (LTS) designation